lyndon025/playtested/src/content/article/2023-10-16-lords-of-the-fallen-bravely-steps-once-again-for-a-second-shot--impressions---lords-of-th.md

 ---
-title: "Lords of the Fallen bravely steps once again for a second shot | Impressions - Lords of the Fallen"
+author: lyndonguitar
+category: Review
-description: "I first noticed this interesting game -- Lords of the Fallen -- many years ago on Steam, but I never got around to playing it.
+description: I first noticed this interesting game -- Lords of the Fallen -- many years ago on Steam, but I never got around to playing it.
 It appeared on my radar quite a few times, especially during Steam sales, but I never had the chance to try it.
-Fortunately, they made a reboot, and I played that instead."
+Fortunately, they made a reboot, and I played that instead.
+featured: false
 pubDate: 2023-10-16
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "lords-of-the-fallen"]
+tags:
-featured: false
+- taptap
+- lords-of-the-fallen
-thumb: ""
+thumb: ''
+title: Lords of the Fallen bravely steps once again for a second shot | Impressions
+  - Lords of the Fallen
 ---

 I first noticed this interesting game -- Lords of the Fallen -- many years ago on Steam, but I never got around to playing it.
 It appeared on my radar quite a few times, especially during Steam sales, but I never had the chance to try it.
 Fortunately, they made a reboot, and I played that instead.